auth0/docs/articles/users/guides/bulk-user-import.md

 Using the bulk import endpoints, you can:

-1. [Request a bulk import of users to a connection](/api/management/v2#!/Jobs/post_users_imports) and eceive a response.
+1. [Request a bulk import of users to a connection](/api/management/v2#!/Jobs/post_users_imports) and receive a response.
 3. [Query job's status](/api/management/v2#!/Jobs/get_jobs_by_id).
 4. [Check for details on any failed entries in your job](/api/management/v2#!/Jobs/get_errors).